Community Leadership Boot Camp

 What is the time commitment?

 Boot Camp consists of six mandatory sessions (approximately 13 hours total session time).
-There will be homework assignments for you to complete between sessions that include readings, one individual project, and one group project.
-Expect to budget 3 to 5 hours for this additional work.
+There will be homework assignments for you to complete between sessions, which include readings, an individual project, and a group project.
+Allow 3 to 5 hours for this additional work.

 What happens after I graduate?

-You’ll join the 120 plus alumni who have gone through our program and leave with a better understanding of how you can preserve places you care about!
-The Conservancy offers different opportunities to continue to support preservation in Los Angeles.
-This can look like volunteering or supporting the Conservancy’s advocacy issues or education programs.
+You’ll join the 120-plus alumni who have gone through our program and leave with a better understanding of how you can preserve places you care about!
+The Conservancy offers various opportunities to continue supporting preservation in Los Angeles.
+This can involve volunteering or supporting the Conservancy’s advocacy efforts or educational programs.
 We also encourage you to stay connected through our Preservation Partners Network and our growing Boot Camp alumni network.

 For more information about the Conservancy’s Community Leadership Boot Camp, please get in touch with M. Rosalind Sagara at rsagara@laconservancy.org.